LetMeCodeThis/CodeAnalyzers/README.md

 # CodeAnalyzers
-Playground for roslyn based code analyzers
+A playground for roslyn based code analyzers

 ## DateTime analyzer